DavidAwad/GitTaskBot/Readme.md

 ### 80% Done.
 Forgive me friends.

+#### Waiting to hear back from github support as my IP might be blocked, preventing development. grrrr

 This is a python app to run against your projects, if you have TODO's running rampant in your codebase, you might miss something!